General structure of gauge boson propagator and its spectra in a hot magnetized medium: Acknowledgment

-BK and MGM would like to acknowledge very useful discussion with Palash B Pal.
-BK would also like to thank Avik Banerjee for helpful discussion.
+Authors gratefully acknowledge the valuable discussion with J. Kapusta on one important technical point in the calculation and a very useful discussion with Palash B Pal and Michael Strickland.
+The authors would also like to acknowledge the referee for numerous useful comments during the review process.
+BK is thankful to Arghya Mukherjee and Avik Banerjee for helpful discussions.
 AB is supported by the National Post Doctoral Program CAPES (PNPD/CAPES), Govt. of Brazil.
-NH is funded by the Alexander von Humboldt Foundation, Germany as an Alexander von Humboldt postdoctoral fellow.
-BK and MGM were funded by the Department of Atomic Energy (DAE), India via the project TPAES.
+NH was funded by the Alexander von Humboldt Foundation, Germany as an Alexander von Humboldt postdoctoral fellow during his stay in Germany.
+NH was also supported by the Department of Atomic Energy (DAE), India during his stay in India.
+BK and MGM were funded by the DAE, India via the project TPAES.